nuxt/vercel-builder/README.md

 ### `memory`
 - Type: `Number`

-Pass this option if you neeed customize the default memory limit of the serverless function that renders your pages.
+Pass this option if you need to customize the default memory limit of the serverless function that renders your pages.

 ### `maxDuration`
 - Type: `Number`

-Pass this option if you neeed customize the max duration of the serverless function that renders your pages.
+Pass this option if you need to customize the max duration of the serverless function that renders your pages.

 ## Technical details